Alfresco/Aikau/README.md

 We've written a tutorial that takes you through the process of building a standalone Aikau client - this will be made available soon.

 ## Contributing to Aikau
-We will gladly be welcoming contributions from the Alfresco Community - but please be patient with us whilst we complete the setup of the project and define the acceptance criteria for pull requests.
+We will gladly be welcoming contributions from the Alfresco Community - however, we would be grateful if you could please review and adhere to the [contribution acceptance criteria](https://github.com/Alfresco/Aikau/wiki/Contribution-Acceptance-Criteria) before generating any pull requests.